slipstream/SlipStreamDocumentation/docs/advanced_tutorial/workspace.rst

 "Projects" are essentially folders, in which you can keep related images, components, and applications together.
 As projects can contain other projects, you can create hierarchies to help organize your work.

 There are two important projects that are shared with everyone:

-- The "examples/images" project contains basic operating system images (like Ubuntu 14.04 and CentOS 6 or 7) that are reused extensively in the definition of application components.
+- The "examples/images" project contains basic operating system images (like Ubuntu 14.04 or 16.04 and CentOS 6 or 7) that are reused extensively in the definition of application components.
 - The "apps" project contains set of application definitions created by SixSq to highlight features of SlipStream and to serve as a basis for your own applications.

 When you have time, it is instructive to look through the definitions of those components and applications to understand how to take